sadransh/pdf-translator-for-human/README.md

 ```

-### Options 3.
-Local inference service by ollama/vLLM and other application such as LMStudio

-Please read the official guide for you LLM inferencing tool.

 ## Acknowlegement

 https://github.com/nidhaloff/deep-translator

 The project is based on the awesome deep-translator.
+Thanks to the excellent work in the original project, I can integrate it to the pdf translator tool.

+Pull Requests are welcome.